-The full complement of US requirements phases in between 2015 and 2023, with challenges for all supply chain companies to face at different points along the way.
+The full complement of US requirements phases in between 2015 and 2023, with challenges for all supply chain companies at different points along the way.

-With the January Drug Supply Chain Security Act (DSCSA) lot-level traceability deadline behind us, pharmaceutical companies are turning their attention to full drug serialization.
-DSCSA requires that manufacturers mark packages with a product identifier, serial number, lot number, and expiration date by 2017.
-Given everything that needs to happen by then, from altering highly regulated packaging and distribution processes to addressing enterprise-wide IT, three years is an aggressive implementation timeframe.
-At the same time, wholesale distributors and other supply chain companies should be gearing up for end-to-end serialization testing with their manufacturing partners well in advance of the deadline to allow time for any necessary adjustments.
+With the 2015 Drug Supply Chain Security Act (DSCSA) lot-level traceability deadline behind us, pharmaceutical companies have turned their attention to full drug serialization.
+DSCSA requires that manufacturers mark packages with a product identifier, serial number, lot number, and expiration date by November 2017.
+Given everything that needs to happen by then, from altering highly regulated packaging and distribution processes to addressing enterprise-wide IT, pharma companies should be well on their way to readiness.
+At the same time, wholesale distributors and other supply chain companies will perform end-to-end serialization testing with their manufacturing partners in advance of the deadline to allow time for any necessary adjustments.

-Product Tracing – By January 1, all supply chain businesses except dispensers needed to achieve lot-based traceability, which involves sharing a Transaction History with every partner to whom you sell product.
+Product Tracing – By January 2015 pharmaceutical companies and wholesale distributors needed to achieve lot-based traceability, which involves sharing a Transaction History with every partner to whom you sell product.
 For many companies, establishing the necessary infrastructure for communication with partners at the level you need for regulatory compliance was the biggest challenge.
 In addition, the law does not prescribe standard formats for data exchange, so companies need to be equipped to receive transaction data in many configurations.